 Developers’ own scheme

 Many private housing developers have their own equity loan scheme.
-In general you pay for 70% and 85% of the value of your property, and the rest is covered by an equity loan.
-Normally there nothing to pay for this loan, but you will be expected to buy the remaining equity within 10 years.
+In general, you pay for 70% and 85% of the value of your property.
+The rest is covered by an equity loan.
+Normally there is nothing to pay for this loan however, you will be expected to buy the remaining equity within 10 years.

 You may need time to save for a deposit to purchase a home.
 In this case, renting a home at a lower price may be a good option for you.
-Rent to buy may be offered by new housing developers, giving you an opportunity to rent the home you wish to buy at a reduced rate.
-However, you will be expected to buy the property through shared ownership, in a. set period of time.
+Rent to Buy may be offered by new housing developers.
+This gives you an opportunity to rent the home you wish to buy at a reduced rate.
+However, you will be expected to buy the property through shared ownership, in a set period of time.